What is a unit trust?

-As Unit Trusts are governed by the Collective Investment Schemes Control Act (CISCA) which is in turn governed by the Financial Services Board (FSB) with additional mandates of control imposed by The Association of Investments and Savings SA (ASISA), your money is pretty safe.
-All funds provided by Beanstalk are approved by the FSB and adhere to the Act.
+As Unit Trusts are governed by the Collective Investment Schemes Control Act (CISCA) which is in turn governed by the Financial Services Conduct Authority (FSCA) with additional mandates of control imposed by The Association of Investments and Savings SA (ASISA), your money is pretty safe.
+All funds provided by Beanstalk are approved by the FSCA and adhere to the Act.
 These funds are governed by a Deed, and the underlying assets do not belong to the manager or management company; they are held in safe custody by the Allan Gray Nominees.

 The selected manager of a fund is responsible for the management of the funds.

 Beanstalk does not handle any of it's investors money.
 In fact, your money never touches our bank account.
 Your funds will go directly from your bank account via debit order, electronic collection or deposit, directly to the Allan Gray of Investec Bank Account and into the Allan Gray or Investec Investment Platform which will in turn pass the funds onto the fund you have selected on our website.
 Allan Gray and / or Investec will be the administrators of your funds.

 For security reasons, all withdrawals can only be paid into your bank account; no third party payments can be made.

 Capital Gains Tax (CGT): The gains from Unit Trusts are taxable in the hands of an investor when the units are sold.
 This can be as a result of redeeming or switching units.
 A capital gain or loss will be determined by calculating the difference between the original cost (base cost) and the market value of the units at the date of the sale.
 For an individual the capital gain is taxed at 18%.
 The current CGT annual exemption is R40,000.

 Interest: Interest earned by the cash held within your Unit Trust needs to be declared on your tax return.